-Use a commercially available connecting cord to connect the external audio equipment to the Digital Keyboard's T-4 (AUDIO IN) jack as shown in Figure 3.
-The connecting cord should have a stereo mini plug on one end and a plug that matches the configuration of the external device on the other end.
-Use the L-2 (VOLUME) knob to adjust the volume level.
+Use a commercially available connecting cord to connect the external device to the Digital Keyboard's T-5 (AUDIO IN) jack.
+The connecting cord should have a stereo mini plug on one end and a plug that is compatible with the external device you are connecting to on the other end.
+Adjust volume using the Digital Keyboard's L-2 (VOLUME) knob.